 Five Basics for Protecting Electronic Networks from Power Surges

-Fire, security, communication, and data information networks are all essential to the operation of modern organizations, whether they are businesses, schools, governmental agencies, or non-profits.
+Fire, security, communication, and data information networks are all essential to the operation of modern organizations, whether they are businesses, schools, healthcare facilities or governmental agencies.
 If these networks are damaged or inoperable for any reason, normal operation instantly becomes more difficult, and at least in the case of an inoperable fire alarm system, operation may even become impossible.

 Because of this importance, managers often take action to provide some protection from typical network vulnerabilities.
 For example, IT departments often protect the information network with sophisticated software to detect ransomware, data breaches and other hack attacks.
 However, for all network types, perhaps the most dangerous threat is electrical surges and spikes and the damage they can cause.

 Here are five basic concepts for protecting electronic networks from the damaging effects of electrical surges and spikes:

 Many people are not aware how common power surges are (very common), how easily they can damage sensitive electronic networks (they reduce electronic equipment life and reliability), and how costly downtime can be (reports ranging from $20k to over $1M per day are common).
 With this knowledge, surge protection is revealed to be a very attractive investment, with a high ROI.
 Surge protection costs are small – usually less than the sales tax on the protected network – and these investments help prevent the high potential costs of repair, replacement, and operational interruptions.

 2. Where Surges Come From